wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 # ...
 ```

-If you prefer, you can also deploy a pgbouncer instance next to each to your API service instead of using a library client.
+This approach is best when you have a lot of short lived requests coming from your service.
+You establish the connections once at the beggining, and re-use them across the lifetime of the service.

+If we compare this to connection pooling sitting on the database side, pgbouncer manages the connection pool in the same way, but clients still need to connect to pgbouncer each time they make a request (unless you also decide to establish long lived connections to pgbouncer on the client side).
+So client side pooling can shave that extra time that it takes to establish the connection to pgbouncer.

-The client side pooling approach is great when you have full control of the clients that connect to the database.
-In real life, most times databases will be accessed from many different clients that you cannot control and these clients may have inefficient connection management (e.g Data Scientists connecting via notebooks and forgetting to close connections in their code).
+The biggest problem with this approach, is that it is very unlikely that you will have control of the clients that access your database.
+In real life, you will have clients connecting to your database from different applications and sources.
+These clients may or may not have efficient connection management (e.g. Data scientists connecting via notebooks and forgetting to close the connection).

-If your API client has horizontal scaling, it can be harder to control client side pooling.
-The number of connections will increase and decrease as the clients scale up and down.
-This can make the number of connections unpredictable if the application has very dynamic autoscaling.

-Client side pooling gives you control at the individual instance level where the application is deployed.
-It has the benefit that you can create a pool at the startup of the app and re-use that pool during the lifetime of the instance.
-Authentication only needs to happen once at the startup of the service.

-On the other hand, it leaves your database vulnerable to anything outside the control of the individual client implementation.
+The other issue with this approach is that the pooling is managed at the service end, which means that the pool size is calculated via *pool size* x *number of services*.
+If you have very dynamic horizontal autoscaling, it can make the number of connections to the database unpredictable and hard to control.

-## Setting up locally
+## Setting up pgbouncer locally

 To setup pgbouncer locally you need to have Postgres database running, either locally (Docker) or with your favorite cloud provider.